mk8819/bynd/README.md

    a sufficient accurate initial guess for the excitation spectrum.

-   BYND is still under active development and future version will include support for quadrupole moments.
+   BYND is still under active development, and future version will include support for quadrupole moments.